-All are essentially the same thing: an official document, issued by your home country or country of residence, that states you have a clear criminal record.
-Basically, China wants to ensure foreign criminals do not enter and work in their country.
+All are essentially the same thing.
+An official document, issued by your home country or country of residence.
+It states you have a clear criminal record.
+Basically, China wants to ensure people with criminal background do not enter and work in their country.
 So far, so good.

 Your criminal record check should be: